What To Do if Your Job Offer Is Rescinded

 The job search process can be grueling, especially when something happens that’s a total shock — like rescinded job offers.
 But you CAN handle this, and honestly, it’s going to be just a tiny blip in your incredible journey.
 In a few years, when you look back at the situation, you’ll be grateful for how things worked out and how your path shifted.

 Really, a rescinded offer is a chance for you to really hone back in on your goals and dreams in the job search process.
-And that starts with getting organized, especially with Teal’s Job Tracker Tool.
+And that starts with getting organized, especially with Teal's Job Application Tracker tool.
 You’re bound to find (and land) your new dream role in no time at all.